 We try to make the most sustainable choices possible for our business, compensate our emissions and aim at being 100% carbon neutral in the near future.
 We’ve set a limit for the growth of our business, because infinite economic growth can never be sustainable.

 When I close my eyes, all I see is black.
-If I’ve understood correctly, there’s a line in between vivid mental images and just darkness, and I’m in the far end with no visual imagination whatsoever.
+If I’ve understood correctly, there’s a line in between vivid mental images and just darkness, and I’m in the far end with no visual images whatsoever.